 Assistant Professor, Painting & Drawing

-Curreri’s artwork has recently been commissioned by Facebook Open Arts and the Cincinnati Museum of Art.
-Her artwork has been featured in the New York Times, Artforum, VICE, Hyperallergic, Frieze Art, KQED Arts, San Francisco Chronicle, and more.
-Her work has recently been exhibited at the Oakland Museum of California (Queer California), Cincinnati Art Museum (Women Breaking Boundaries), Contemporary Arts Center (Archive as Action), Asian Art Museum (SF), Yerba Buena Center for the Arts (SF), Ortega y Gasset Projects (NY), and the Incheon Women’s Biennale, Korea.
-She is a recipient of an Alumni Traveling Scholars Fellowship from the School of the Museum of Fine Arts, Boston (2017) to research textiles in Japan, a Pogue Wheeler Research Grant from DAAP to study textiles and architecture in México, a Summerfair Aid for Individual Artists grant (2017), and a SF Guardian Goldie Award (2010).
+Curreri’s artwork has been recently commissioned by Facebook Open Arts, the Cincinnati Art Museum and the University of New Mexico Art Museum.
+Her work has been exhibited at the Oakland Museum of California (Queer California), Cincinnati Art Museum (Women Breaking Boundaries), Contemporary Arts Center (Archive as Action), Asian Art Museum and Yerba Buena Center for the Arts (San Francisco), Ortega y Gasset Projects (New York City), and the Incheon Women’s Biennale, Korea.
+She will be an 2025 Artist in Residence at Os Icelandic Textile Center working in the Digital Textiles Lab, was a 2024 Artist in Residence at Stanford Arts Institute at Stanford University, a 2023 Artist in Residence at Praxis Digital Weaving Lab, a recipient of an Alumni Traveling Scholars Fellowship from the School of the Museum of Fine Arts, Boston to research textiles in Japan, a Pogue Wheeler Research Grant to study textiles and architecture in México, a Summerfair Aid for Individual Artists grant, and a SF Guardian Goldie Award.